First-order asymptotic perturbation theory for extensions of symmetric operators: Introduction

 \subsection{Summary of applications}

-Our main applications are given to spectral count for Robin Laplacians on bounded domains, periodic Kronig--Penney models, Hadamard-type formulas for Schr\"odinger operators on metric graphs, and heat equation posted on bounded Lipschitz domains.
+Our applications are given in Sections \ref{abt} and \ref{subsec1.1}.
+In Section \ref{abt} we collected all results pertaining the \sel{ordinary} boundary triplets (covering the case of metric graphs, and ``rough'' PDE traces).
+This section also provides more applications of the asymptotic expansions of resolvents in the context of ordinary boundary triplets obtained by the authors in \cite{LSTaylor2}.
+In Section \ref{subsec1.1} we deal with more general case of densely defined not surjective traces (which covers the ``weak'' PDE traces).
+Our main applications are to spectral count for Robin Laplacians on bounded domains, periodic Kronig--Penney models, Hadamard-type formulas for Schr\"odinger operators on metric graphs, and heat equation posted on bounded Lipschitz domains.
 Let us succinctly describe relevant results.